Secretary Duffy’s ATC Modernization Plan Has Just a Couple of Problems

 Tens of thousands of American households include better constructed home theatre systems than what’s available at the Philadelphia TRACON from where the Newark sector ATC instructions flow.
 So why has the nation’s ATC system been pieced together with chicken wire and Duct tape?

 The goal seemed to be to get the technology to work, but not necessarily to build a new ATC system.
-There were many vendors to coral and the money to pay for everything appeared in drips and drabs.
+There were many vendors to corral and the money to pay for everything appeared in drips and drabs.
 And too, no one really cared that much because even the old technology still worked, except when it didn’t.

 But Where’s the How?